jamesukiyo/jimbo.vim/README.md

 I made some small changes to [vim-dirvish](https://github.com/justinmk/vim-dirvish) highlights so if you use it too, it should be better.

+Support for [lightline](https://github.com/itchyny/lightline.vim) with some manual action.

-In `.vimrc` add `set termguicolors` or it will be garbage bcs I gave up on cterm colors.
+In `.vimrc` add `set termguicolors` and make sure terminal supports full colors or it will be garbage bcs I gave up on cterm colors.

 ## Install
 vim-plug: